arungudelli/python.shiksha/content/en/tips/How-to-Get-type-of-an-object-in-Python.md

 ## Method 2: Using `isinstance()` method

-`isinstance()` is another pre defined method in python which can be used to get the type of the object.
+`isinstance()` is another pre defined method in Python which can be used to get the type of the object.

 But how it’s different from `type()` then, The fact being `type()` takes only one parameter while `isinstance()` takes two parameters.